FortAwesome/wordpress-fontawesome/readme.txt

 **Using Pro Icons and Features**
 To use a Kit to power your icons, [create a Kit on FontAwesome.com](https://fontawesome.com/kits) and select "Pro icons" in the Kit Settings tab.
 Then grab your [API Token from your Font Awesome Account page](https://fontawesome.com/account#api-tokens) and add it to your WordPress plugin settings.

 To use the CDN to power your icons, know that you will **only be able to use icons from Version 5**.
 To enable Pro icons, add your site's domain to the list allowed domains on your [Font Awesome CDN Settings page](https://fontawesome.com/account/cdn) and then use shortcodes or HTML to add the icons into your content.

-You can get more information about all the available settings and troubleshooting on the [Font Awesome WordPress docs](https://docs.fontawesome.com/web/use-with/wordpress).
+**Using Inline SVGs, even with a Webfont Kit**
+When using the Icon Chooser in the Block Editor, icons are always added as inline SVG elements.

+This is the case even if the kit you've configured the plugin to use is a Webfont kit.
+When you add an icon to any pages or posts using `[icon]` shortcode or `<i>` tag, the icon will be rendered using a Webfont.
+But any icons added using the Icon Chooser in the Block Editor will be inline SVGs.

 **Troubleshooting with the Plugin**
 Font Awesome icons are popular, so lots of themes and plugins also load Font Awesome, and sometimes their version can conflict with yours.
 So we created a way to help you find and prevent those conflicting versions from affecting your icons: **The Conflict Detection Scanner**.